Mexican chicken pozole recipe, pozole blanco, traditional dish of Guerrero, Mexico, made with hominy, chicken, and several garnishes.

 - 1 to 2 Tbsp dried oregano (Mexican oregano if you have it)

 - 1/4 whole cabbage, thinly sliced

 - Mexican cheese, Queso Fresco, sliced

 - Chopped seeded jalapeno or serrano chiles, or other chile peppers

 - Tostadas or tortilla chips

-1 Place chicken pieces in a large pot, cover with about 3 quarts of water.
+1 Simmer the chicken in a large pot of water: Place chicken pieces in a large pot, cover with about 3 quarts of water.
 Add one onion, sliced in half, and 1 teaspoon of salt.
 Bring to a boil, reduce heat to a simmer.
 Simmer uncovered until the chicken is tender and cooked through, about 20-30 minutes.